mosa/MOSA-Project/Source/Docs/compiler-optimizations.rst

 	Basic Block Reordering organizaze block of instructions to maximize the number of fall-through branches.

 Greedy Register Allocation
-	Greedy Register Allocation is a form of register allocation that allocates registers based on live ranges and spill weights.
+	Greedy Register Allocation assigns cpu registers based on live ranges and spill weights.

 Long Expansion
 	Long Expansion is the transformation of 64-bit instructions into 32-bit instructions for platforms without native 64-bit instructions.
 This may result in further optimization opportunities.

 Devirtualization
-	Devirtualization is optimization where virtual method calls are translated into faster static method calls.
+	Devirtualization is an optimization where virtual method calls are translated into faster static method calls.
 Devirtualization can happen when the compiler can statically determine at compile which method should be called, so it can produce a direct call to that method, or even inline it.

 Null Check Elimination
 	Null Check Elimination is an optimization that removes null checks instructions when the compiler can statically determine at compile that the object reference is never null.